Piyush0415/ThirdUmpireInsights/README.md

-# Third Umpire Insights — Turning Every Ball into a Data Story. 🏏📈
+# Third Umpire Insights — Every Match, Decoded. 🏏📊
 ## About
 Last weekend, I attended an exciting cricket match between Ireland and the USA.
 As the match progressed, I noticed how difficult it was for analysts to quickly evaluate player performances using scattered scorecards and statistics.
 Identifying key contributors and match-winning moments required significant manual analysis.